Computer Science Department

 In-Person

 An introduction to computers, algorithms and programming.
 Topics include problem analysis, algorithm development, data representation, control structures, arrays, and file manipulation.
-Credit will be granted for only one of CSCI 161, CSCI 125, ENGR 144, 147 or INFO 255.
 Three credits and a two-hour lab.

 Programming & Data Structures